bitlogik/uniblow/README.md

 ### Local File

 This wallet is compatible with BIP39/32/44 wallets.
-You can save 12/24 words when initializing a new one, and get back you fund later.
+You can save 12/24 words when initializing a new one, and get back you fund late using this same mnemonic.

 You can also import an existing wallet from a compatible wallet, and it will use the funds.
-Note that at this stage, there is a limitation on BTC, LTC and DOGE : it only uses one static address for all transactions on a given blockchain.
+Note there is a limitation on BTC, LTC and DOGE : it only uses one static address for all transactions on a given blockchain.
 And it won't retrieve your money if you use some other HD wallets with many transactions.

-You can also export the saved words mnemonic in an other compatible wallet, and it should access and use all you funds.
+You can also export the saved words mnemonic in an other compatible wallet, and it should access and use all your funds.

-The Local File device stores only the seed encrypted [with a random salt using libsodium XSalsa20/Poly1305](https://libsodium.gitbook.io/doc/secret-key_cryptography/secretbox#algorithm-details), using an encryption key derived from the user chosen password using [Argon2id (moderate settings)](https://raw.githubusercontent.com/P-H-C/phc-winner-argon2/master/argon2-specs.pdf).
+The Local File device stores the wallet seed in a file on your disk, in your user data directory.
+The encryption is done with your password.
+LocalFile stores only the seed encrypted [with a random salt using libsodium XSalsa20/Poly1305](https://libsodium.gitbook.io/doc/secret-key_cryptography/secretbox#algorithm-details), using an encryption key derived from the user chosen password using [Argon2id (moderate settings)](https://raw.githubusercontent.com/P-H-C/phc-winner-argon2/master/argon2-specs.pdf).
 One can choose to use a default password.
-To do so, just left blank the password prompt input when asked the first time at device setting.
-Without your personal password, the security of the key is what your hard-drive computer offers for your files.
+To do so, just leave blank the password prompt input when asked the first time at device setting.
+Without a personalized password, the security of the key is what your hard-drive computer offers for your files.
 If you setup a password but forget it, there would be no way to recover your coins from the backup file.
-But you can still initialize a new Local File wallet with the same words mnemonic.
+But you can still initialize a new Local File wallet with the same mnemonic words.

 The seed of this wallet is encrypted and stored in a file named *HDseed.key*, in the user data folder for Uniblow.
 To backup it, copy the file elsewhere.
 To